For Your Teaching

 - Train-the-trainer sessions for graduate assistants, peer mentors or others who may be teaching a course

-- Creating online course guides (LibGuides) about your discipline or class-specific materials that can be embedded into CANVAS
+- Online course guides (LibGuides) for disciplines or specific courses that can be embedded into Canvas

 - Integrating information literacy learning outcomes and assessment into departmental curricula

 - Individual Research Appointments which can be booked online as well as more advanced research consultations.

 More Tools & Services to Support Your Teaching

 Reference librarians & assistants are available 72 hours a week during the semester for drop-in in-person, phone, email, and online chat assistance, and are also available during breaks and intersessions.
 We can help your students find resources, refine topics, troubleshoot access issues, and more.

 Encourage your students to make an appointment with a reference librarian any time during the semester for research assistance on a specific subject or assignment.
 We offer increased appointment times during weeks seven through eleven of fall and spring semesters to accommodate demand.
 Remote appointments can be arranged with librarians.

 LibGuides are course- and subject-specific guides developed by librarians.
 They are designed to help users do research in specific subject areas (like music or environmental sciences), find resources to complete specific assignments, or build proficiency using specific material types (like images and newspapers).
 If you would like a librarian to create a guide to support your course, please contact the liaison for your area.